Balasys/zorp-ingress-controller/README.md

 For commit messages and general style please follow the zorp project's [CONTRIBUTING guide](https://github.com/Balasys/zorp/blob/master/CONTRIBUTING) and use that where applicable.

-Please use `golangci-lint run` from [github.com/golangci/golangci-lint](https://github.com/golangci/golangci-lint) for linting code.
+Please use `pylint` for linting code.

 ## License